-Share your knowledge of what it takes to be successful in the working world by facilitating an interactive employability workshop in one of our Make the Grade schools with your colleagues.
+Share your knowledge of what it takes to be successful in the working world by facilitating an interactive employability workshop in one of our partner schools with your colleagues.

 What does a Workshop/Industry Day involve?

-Use your own creative flair or work with the Make the Grade team to produce a workshop that will enable students to understand core employability skills.
+Use your own creative flair or work with our team to produce a workshop that will enable students to understand core employability skills.

 Workshops usually last around 45 minutes and take place in school.
 Common topics include: teamwork, problem solving, business etiquette, and communication.
 Volunteers usually carry out their workshop with several groups of students on rotation throughout a whole school day.